TijsM/mixpanel-course/README.md

 Moments that a user needs to perform before they can come to the value moment

-Setup moments should be kept as low as possible as user's might dropof before experiencing the value moment.
+Setup moments should be kept as low as possible as user's might drop-off before experiencing the value moment.

 examples